 For a listing of native plants, ranked in order of their ecological importance specific to your county in MA, this will ask you for your zip code.
 Remember to plant native perennials in masses.
 Trees and shrubs have the highest value.

-These resources were mentioned at the Trust Fund Lecture presentation by Toby Wolf.
+These resources were mentioned at the 2020 Annual Public Lecture presentation by Toby Wolf.

 Watch a video replay of the Lecture: Click Here

 Noah’s Garden: Restoring the Ecology of Our Own Back Yards by Sara Stein

 Bringing Nature Home: How You Can Sustain Wildlife with Native Plants, Updated and Expanded by Douglas Tallamy